socialimpactlab/socialimpactlab.github.io/_posts/2014-09-02-welcome-to-SIMLab.markdown

 Effectively, we’ve built a software company and a consultancy, together under one roof.
 Now, in order for each team to maximize their potential, we’re reorganizing.

-In the coming months, the software team will become its own company, and will be seeking venture capital investment.
+In the coming months, the software team will become its own company, and will be seeking investment.
 Freed of a development cycle driven by project-specific funding, the team will be able to focus all of its energies into making the Frontline suite of tools into the world’s most powerful solution for last-mile organizational processes.

 For the Foundation, our sector-specific project team and core consulting staff will continue to help organizations to use inclusive technologies to build systems and services that are accessible, responsive, and resilient.